Konami (wrestler): Oedo Tai (2020–2021)

-God's Eye (2022-present)
+God's Eye (2022–2024)

-Konami made a brief return, competing in three of the Stardom Golden Week Fight Tour events from May 1 to May 8, 2022 as the newest member of Syuri's God's Eye unit.
+Konami made a brief return, competing in three of the Stardom Golden Week Fight Tour events from May 1 to May 8, 2022, as the newest member of Syuri's God's Eye unit.
 On the May 5 show, she teamed up with Syuri, Ami Sourei and Mirai to defeat Donna Del Mondo (Giulia, Himeka, Natsupoi & Mai Sakurai).
-Konami made her return on November 3, 2022 at Hiroshima Goddess Festival where she teamed up with Ami Sourei and Mirai and went into a time-limit draw against Donna Del Mondo's Mai Sakurai, Giulia and Thekla.
+Konami made her return on November 3, 2022, at Hiroshima Goddess Festival where she teamed up with Ami Sourei and Mirai and went into a time-limit draw against Donna Del Mondo's Mai Sakurai, Giulia and Thekla.

+H.A.T.E.
+(2024–present)

+On July 23, 2024, Konami rejoined Oedo Tai.
+Five days later, on the second night of the Stardom Sapporo World Rendezvous, she was included in the newly-created unit of H.A.T.E.